jandsnadell/blinkboard/README.md

 Easy for beginners.
 ## Installation

-1. Copy the `blinkboard` folder to `CIRCUITPY/lib/`.
+1. Copy the `blinkboard-main/blinkboard-main` folder to `CIRCUITPY/lib/`.
+2. Rename to `blinkboard`
-2. Use as follows:
+3. Use as follows:
 import blinkboard

 ### Documentation